channchetra/Unlimited-backup/README.md

 🙌 Credits
 ---------

--   [ServMask Inc.](https://servmask.com/) — for the original plugin - **This repository is not owned, maintained by Servmask **ALL-IN-ONE WP MIGRATION® trademarks are the intellectual property of the ServMask, Inc
+-   [ServMask Inc.](https://servmask.com/) — for the original plugin - **This repository is not owned, maintained or endorsed by Servmask **ALL-IN-ONE WP MIGRATION® trademarks are the intellectual property of the ServMask, Inc

 -   [UUPD Project](https://github.com/stingray82/uupd) — for the lightweight
     update system